yiphei/yif-AI/encoder_decoder_transformer/README.md

 - try bigger models, at least GPT-2 size
 - run training for longer to observe long-term behavior
 - try different datasets
+- dropout is known to improve validation loss, but it was not used here for simplicity.
+But the new architecture should also be tested with dropout

 ## Conclusions